-Dissertation Topic/Title: The Politics of Speculation in Multifamily Housing in New York City
+Dissertation Topic/Title: The New Tenement Landlord?
+Rent Regulated Housing and the Financialization of Urban Change in New York City

 Advisor: Kathe Newman